shivam-sood00/Drona-InterIIT23/README.md

 # Installation

-This repository is built in PyTorch 1.8.1 and tested on Ubuntu 20.04 environment (Python3.7, CUDA11.3.1).
+This repository is built using Python 3.9.6 and tested on Ubuntu 22.04 LTS and Ubuntu 20.04 LTS environment.
 Follow these intructions

 1. Clone the repository